Google Sheets and Apps Script educator helps others take their data to the next level using Supermetrics

 Ben found Supermetrics for Google Sheets to be a handy and advanced tool back then because not many companies focused on developing products for Google Sheets.
 He says: “It was great Supermetrics got onto that bandwagon way ahead of the curve and embraced Google Sheets.
 That was really smart.
 With Supermetrics, I could just focus on getting the data and doing whatever I want to do with it.”

-Becoming one of the first Supermetrics affiliate partners
+Becoming one of the first Supermetrics affiliates

 It was soon after getting to know some of the folks at Supermetrics and engaging in a few projects together using the Supermetrics tool when Ben realized that there was a mutually beneficial relationship taking place.

-Joining the program as an affiliate partner was a way of formalizing the relationship Ben had built with Supermetrics.
+Joining the program as an affiliate was a way of formalizing the relationship Ben had built with Supermetrics.
 He decided to place recommendations in a few blog articles and training materials on his website.
 Everything happened quite organically, according to Ben.

 Recommending Supermetrics to course participants and blog readers